 Alternative 2 would allow fishermen to fish in Monroe County and land king mackerel in counties north that may be closed to fishing; in other words the prohibition on retention in the closed zone would be removed and a transit provision would be established.
-Alternative 3 would do the same, but only for Collier County.
-The Florida Fish and Wildlife Conservation Commission recently changed their regulations to allow transit under these circumstances through Collier County only.
+Alternative 3 would do the same, but only allow landing in Collier County.
+The Florida Fish and Wildlife Conservation Commission recently changed their regulations to allow transit under these circumstances through Collier County only under the provisions established under Alternative 4.
 This alternative would reduce the potential for abuse and ease the enforcement burden.

-Both Alternative 2 and Alternative 3 would reduce the economic burden on fishermen in southwest Florida by allowing them to return to their homeport after fishing.
-Both alternatives would also promote safety at sea by reducing travel time.
+Alternatives 2, 3 and 4 would reduce the economic burden on fishermen in southwest Florida by allowing them to return to their homeport after fishing.
+These alternatives would also promote safety at sea by reducing travel time.

-2.5 Action 5 - Restrictions on Fishing for King Mackerel in Multiple Zones.
+2.5 Action 5 - Restrictions on Fishing for King Mackerel in Multiple Zones